 What You Need for Your Roof Coating

-The tools needed for this job include gloves, a ladder, a hose and nearby water source, a pressure washer, a pole or broomstick that will screw into a paint roller handle, a 9-inch paint roller frame, a 4-inch paint brush, and a 9-inch long nap or roller cover.
-A thicker roller cover—like one-and-one-quarter inch thick—will make the job easier because you can cover more area with fewer strokes.
+The tools you will need for this job include gloves, a ladder, a hose and nearby water source, a pressure washer, a pole or broomstick that will screw into a paint roller handle, a 9-inch paint roller frame, a 4-inch paint brush, and a 9-inch long nap or roller cover.
+A thicker roller cover—such as one that is 1 ¼ inch thick—will make the job easier because you can cover more area with fewer strokes.
 If you have leaks or vulnerable areas, you’ll want to get some polyester membrane fabric and elastomeric patching compound (Tucson Rubberized Coatings Product 501).
 Finally, you’ll need the best roof coating for the job and the correct amount.
-Tucson Rubberized Coatings product 7000 is proven to last the longest in harsh weather.
+Tucson Rubberized Coatings Product 7000 is proven to last the longest in harsh weather.
 It can also lower your energy bills more than other coatings.
 There is a link to a checklist that includes these listed items in the video notes below.